cosminariton123/HTTPRestServerFramework_compatible_with_mycropython/README.md

 It is designed to run on small applications.
 Makes development and testing easy even on headless machines.

+## Single threaded behaviour

+The HTTP server will serve indefinetly on a single thread, processing requests at the time of arrival.
+While the server is processing the request, new requests may timeout as there doesn't exist a queue for requests and no other threads are spawned.

 ## How to use the framework

 ### Configuration files